How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 2. Do a transformative practice that helps center you.

-One of the many gifts of sitting meditation is that it can help train your mind to remain in a state of nonjudgmental awareness.
+One of the many gifts of meditation training is that it can help train your mind to remain in a state of nonjudgmental awareness.

 How to Center Yourself: 12 Transformative Exercises